App development: listen to your users!

 If you don’t do it correctly and your solution, for example, will change your users’ current process too much, they won’t use it.
 Why?
 Because the applied solution of yours will need too much effort from the user.
 The same principle applies to people – if your solution requires changing half of your business because existing users can’t start using your solution.
 Also, if the way you solve problems is too complicated, your users don’t understand it.
 They’ll just quit and never come back.
 The key is to understand that you need to make changes that are easy for your users to adapt to them.

 So when should you start doing problem reviews with users?
 The answer is quite simple: before you start creating or building anything.

 How to do it right?
 Let’s start from the beginning!

 An idea of an application that will solve specific problems of your potential users was born.
 You have certain hypotheses and you know the problems you intend to solve.
 But have you checked them with your potential users?
 Are they their REAL problems?

-You should verify the market at this stage, check your hypotheses by conducting a problem review.
-If it turns out that users really do have these problems and you find out how they deal with them now, then you go in the right direction!
+You should verify the market at this stage, and check your hypotheses by conducting a problem review.
+If it turns out that users do have these problems and you find out how they deal with them now, then you go in the right direction!
 The first interviews you conduct should help you achieve your basic goals.